 How Lean Operations Management Empowers Workers

 Let’s look at Amazon again.
-Though they implement new technology and automate repetitive processes to keep things moving, their workforce is a major focus of their lean operations strategy.
+Though they implement new technology and automate repetitive processes to keep things moving, their workforce is a major focus of their lean management strategy.
 “Part of lean is the strong engagement of the front line,” Marc Onetto told McKinsey.
+As Amazon’s former head of global operations, he knows firsthand the importance of the frontline.
+“Amazon has more people working in the fulfillment centers and customer-service centers than it does computer-science engineers.
+We needed the engagement of all these people to succeed,” said Onetto.

-The first question you might hear from your workforce is, “what are lean operations?”
+The first question you might hear from your workforce is, “What are lean operations?”
 Be transparent with employees on what a lean approach means to the company and how the change will also benefit them.
-Lean manufacturing is a great opportunity to empower and engage your workforce through a well-defined purpose.

 Here’s how:

-- Include an organizational flow that ensures that every position is essential to the overall process.
-This brings deeper meaning to every role and enables employees to understand their value.
+• Include an organizational flow that ensures that every position is essential to the overall process.
+This brings deeper meaning to every role and enables employees to understand their value

-- Lean production in operations management creates opportunities for professional development.
-For instance, as technology automates and improves processes, leaders can upskill employees for new positions within the company.
+• Lean production in operations management creates opportunities for professional development.
+For instance, as technology automates and improves processes, leaders can upskill employees for new positions within the company

-- Ask employees for feedback that can help map out a lean transformation strategy that will deepen engagement.
-For instance, asking frontline workers for their insight into what operational elements are slow and weak from their perspective will help guide lean decision making.
+• Ask employees for feedback that can help map out a lean transformation strategy that will deepen engagement.
+For instance, asking frontline workers for their insight into what operational elements are slow and weak from their perspective will help guide lean decision-making

-- Create opportunities for employees to be change management leaders within their departments.
+• Create opportunities for employees to be change management leaders within their departments

 Engaging employees supports the overall goal of lean operations management—to boost productivity and reduce wasted time through greater retention and less absenteeism.